100 Eleventh Avenue

-100 Eleventh Avenue is a 23-story residential tower at the intersection of 19th Street and Eleventh Avenue (the West Side Highway) in the borough of Manhattan, New York City, New York.
-The building is described as "a vision machine" by the architect Jean Nouvel.
+100 Eleventh Avenue is a 23-story residential tower at the intersection of 19th Street and Eleventh Avenue (the West Side Highway) in the borough of Manhattan in New York City, New York, United States.
+Designed by French architect Jean Nouvel has described the building as "a vision machine".
 It has one of the most technologically advanced curtain wall systems in New York City, but also refers to West Chelsea masonry industrial architectural traditions.

 Design and construction

 The developers of 100 11th Avenue were Craig Wood and Curtis Bashaw, who commissioned French architect Jean Nouvel (Ateliers Jean Nouvel), in conjunction with Beyer Blinder Belle Architects as executive architects.
 It is described as a conceptual descendant of Nouvel's Arab World Institute in Paris.
 Nouvel's complex design was site-specific, with Nouvel saying "I can't imagine transporting it somewhere else, even to another location in the center of Manhattan."

 By 2008, the project was behind schedule and $50 million over budget.
 Ground conditions delayed the project by ten months and added $6 million to the concrete budget.
 Despite these problems, the interest from financial investors remained buoyant, offsetting the increased costs.

 The building was completed in 2010.
 DeSimone Consulting Engineers was the structural engineering firm for the project.

 The facade system consists of unitized modules, the largest of which measures 12 by 37 ft.
 The stainless steel frames contain 32 different window sizes, with each window angled between 2 degrees and 5 degrees up, down, left, or right.